Images for illustrative purposes only

 - Nausea and vomiting (feeling sick and being sick)

-If these side effects are troublesome or do not settle, you should speak to a doctor for advice.
+If these side effects are troublesome or do not settle, you should speak to a doctor or healthcare professional for advice.

 Occasionally, more serious side effects can occur when taking co-codamol.
 Serious side effects include: